 Resources

-We’re pretty sure, and a great many people would agree with us, that the Eastern Sierra is quite likely the very best location for fall color spotting and photography in California, if not the whole country.
+We’re pretty sure, and a great many people would agree with us, that the Eastern Sierra is quite likely the very best location for fall color spotting and photography in California, maybe the whole country.

 Take a look at this at this excellent fall color guide and map, download it, print it, take it with you and enjoy the fall colors of the Eastern Sierra.

-Actually, the very best place to start your Eastern Sierra fall color spotting is at the Bishop Visitor Center at 690 N. Main St. in Bishop.
+The best place to start your Eastern Sierra fall color spotting is at the Bishop Visitor Center at 690 N. Main St. in Bishop.
 We’ll give you just the maps you need!
-Come in and chat with our friendly, knowledgeable staff, or call ahead on (760) 873-8405 and let us help you plan your fall fantasy.
+Come in and chat with our friendly, knowledgeable staff.
+Or call ahead at (760) 873-8405 and let us help you plan your fall fantasy.

 Get Outside on the Eastside!